Sage-Nwanne/digital-marketing-seo-playbook/README.md

 | [Technical SEO Checklist](./tools/technical-seo-checklist.md) | Comprehensive checklist covering indexation, metadata, performance, and structured data |
 | [Metadata Audit Script](./tools/metadata-audit-script.js) | Node.js script using `node-fetch` and `cheerio` to extract page metadata from any URL |
 | [SEO Playbook](./tools/seo-playbook.md) | Playbook covering crawling, indexation, performance, structured data, and content strategy |

 ---

+## How to Use This Repository

+**If you're a hiring manager or collaborator:**

+1. Start with the [SEO Playbook](./tools/seo-playbook.md) to understand my overall process and methodology
+2. Dive into the case studies to see concrete examples of audits, content strategy, and performance optimization
+3. Check the [`tools/`](./tools/) folder for scripts and checklists that demonstrate the engineering side of SEO

+**If you're an engineer or SEO professional:**

+1. Clone the repo and adapt the checklists and scripts for your own projects
+2. The [metadata audit script](./tools/metadata-audit-script.js) is ready to run — just install dependencies with `npm install node-fetch cheerio`
+3. PRs and suggestions are welcome

+---